LeonardFedorov/AdventOfCode2022/Readme.md

 <details>
 	<summary>Day 3</summary>

 The first puzzle with some weight to it.
 Part 1 was fairly straight forward but part 2 required extra work around building the iterator.
-An optimisation here for part 2 would be to split out the process of evaluating the most common char in a given column from the function that calcualtes it for all columns as this since part 2 only uses them one at a time and they need recomputing each time anyway.
+An optimisation here for part 2 would be to split out the process of evaluating the most common char in a given column from the function that calculates it for all columns as this since part 2 only uses them one at a time and they need recomputing each time anyway.
 However, given the execution speed is already unnoticeable with the full input set, this has not been done.

 </details>